 a.
-Keep the connector end of the power/data cable and the right-angle connector ends of the RF cables at the antenna location.
+Keep the connector end of the power/data cable and the pigtail ends of the RF cables at the antenna location.

-NOTE: Longer power/data cables are available from KVH (see Figure 16).
+NOTE: Longer cables are available from KVH (see Figure 18).

 - b.
-Route the opposite ends of the power/data and RF cables belowdecks through the 3.5" (89 mm) cable access hole.
-Leave an adequate service loop, at least 14" (35 cm) of slack, in the cables at the antenna location. - c.
+Route the opposite ends of the power/data and RF cables belowdecks through the 3.75" (95 mm) cable access hole.
+Leave an adequate service loop, at least 14" (35 cm) in diameter, at the antenna location for easy serviceability.
+(Total extra length of RF cables should not exceed 6.5 ft (2 m) at each end.) - c.
 Route the cables to the ICM.
-Be sure to always maintain the minimum bend radius in the RF cables (see Figure 17).
+Be sure to always maintain the minimum bend radius in the RF cables (see Figure 19).
+Later, you will connect these cables to the ICM.